moznion/google-chrome-gist-more-url/README.md

 # NAME
-more-gist-url - The Google Chrome extension to show extend url to clone (by 'ssh' and 'git') on Gist.
+gist-more-url - The Google Chrome extension to show extend url to clone (by 'ssh' and 'git') on Gist.

 # USAGE & HOW TO INSTALL
 1. Please enable 'Developer mode' on your Chrome extensions setting.